ericcheng09/PMEM-Monitoring/README.md

 ```

 **To use configured config file:**<br>
 Copy and paste the /telegraf/telegraf.config to /etc/telegraf.
+(Please modify configuration in output plugin)

 **Note:**<br> One of telegraf plugins needs permission to access docker socket, you can either:<br>
 1. Run telegraf as root